 MAY 8, 2019 | WRITTEN BY MOLLY

-That is until someone asked me, "Are Shih Tzus good with other dogs?"
+Generally are Shih Tzus good with other dogs?"

 This got me wondering so I did a little research and here's what I found.

-Shih Tzu are an
+Shih Tzu in general, are an

 outgoing and friendly dog breed which get along quite well with most dog breeds, large